 We can’t wait to check out Kanaal, it sounds like we will be there several times a day.
 They will serve as a cafe during the day and a wine and cheese bar at night.
 Sign us up!

 Toteki will serve traditional Curacao food, which we have never had, so we can’t wait to try it.

 If you love Asian street food, you’ll love Kishi.
 They will be serving Bao buns, curries, rice bowls, and more!

 Who doesn’t love Spanish Tapas?
 This sounds like the perfect bite to eat poolside or to tie you over before dinner.

 Sandals Curacao Pools

-The best pool at Sandals Curacao will be the Dos Awa Pool, which is Sandals’ first two-level infinity pool.
-There is an upper and lower deck that is overlooking the Spanish Water.
+The best pool at Sandals Curacao is the Dos Awa Pool, which is Sandals’ first two-level infinity pool.
+There is an upper and lower deck that overlooks the Spanish Water.
 It is the perfect place to lounge all day long.